syncfusion-content/fileformat-docs/File-Formats/XlsIO/convert-excel-to-pdf-in-gcp.md

 ---
 title: Convert Excel to PDF in GCP | Syncfusion
-description: Learn how to convert an Excel document to PDF in Google Cloud Platform (GCP) using .NET Excel library (XlsIO) without Microsoft Excel or interop dependencies.
+description: Learn how to convert an Excel document to PDF in Google Cloud Platform (GCP) using .NET Core Excel library (XlsIO) without Microsoft Excel or interop dependencies.
 platform: file-formats
 control: XlsIO
 documentation: UG